CS3-USTP/CSQB-CLIENT/README.md

 6. Create installer using cracked AdvanceInstaller software then open tools/CubeSetup.aip

-6. Create a custom action, click 'installed' HostsFileOperations.dll and run IncludeServerDomain function on install and maintenance.
+6. Create a custom action, click 'installed' hostconf.dll and run IncludeServerDomain function on install and maintenance.

-7. Create a custom action, click 'installed' HostsFileOperations.dll and run ExcludeServerDomain function on uninstall.
+7. Create a custom action, click 'installed' hostconf.dll and run ExcludeServerDomain function on uninstall.

 ## Future Works